AdobeDocs/analytics-platform.en/help/use-cases/product-analysis.md

 ## Measure engagement and adoption

-Acquiring new users expands the top of your product funnel, but engagement focuses on guiding those users further down the funnel and removing obstacles to their success.
+Acquiring new users expands the top of your product funnel.
+Engagement focuses on guiding those users further down the funnel and removing obstacles to their success.
 Their success directly drives your business success.

 The following capabilities in Customer Journey Analytics help you track product engagement and adoption: